Mumbai, 29 Oct 2018 1:00 IST

 Suman is constantly bullied by his peers at school.
 Even the older men have taken to calling him by the hurtful term ‘ladies’.
 His two friends stick up for him each time.
 But eventually he breaks down in front of them.
 "Why is it my fault?
 God made me this way," he says.

 The film delves into that difficult transitional stage between childhood and adulthood when teenagers try to figure out where they fit in the world.

 In Das's story, Suman struggles with his sexuality while Bulbul has her own woes.
 Her father has big dreams of her becoming a singer.
 She does sing well but doesn’t possess that special talent.
 Bonny is a better singer than her.
 Bulbul feels pressure to sing in front of people, but is more comfortable singing for herself.

 She also has to contend with people around telling her what to do — her mother telling her to dress modestly, her teachers telling her to pay more attention — but what does she really want to do?

 The trio’s lives consist of housework, school and their fun times together.
-One day, however, when the whole gang (the two couples and Suman) head out to spend the day outdoors.
+One day, however, the whole gang (the two couples and Suman) heads out to spend the day outdoors.
 It ends up changing their lives dramatically.
 That innocence is marred by those wanting to police them and their teenage feelings.
 It turns their once beautiful world ugly and shatters both Bulbul and Suman.